 7. Don’t Let the Past Rule Your Present

 Your past presents an opportunity to learn the lessons you need to deal with in your present life.
 However, if you don’t let go of your regrets in life and make peace with your past, it is very hard to move forward in your life.

 Look for opportunities for self-discovery, and learn how to trust and believe in yourself.
 When you are facing tough times in your life, ask yourself this question:

 “What is the one thing I can do right now to take me one step closer to moving forward?”

 All you have to remember is to take one step forward and keep repeating that one step.
 You will soon discover that you are closer to finding a solution and achieving your long-term goals.
 Remember, you’ve done difficult things before and have come out on the other side, so enjoy the process.

-Don’t let all your past mistakes and fears cloud your judgement and diminish your courage.
+Don’t let all your past mistakes and fears cloud your judgment and diminish your courage.
 You are not defined by what happened in your past.
 You are who you choose to be now and in the future.
 Become the courageous, empowered, resilient person you were born to be.

 It is understandable that when you are facing tough times in life, you can become overwhelmed and lost.
 It is very hard to be hopeful and optimistic about your future when you are consumed by pain and frustration.